Fluid vs. Magnetic Bike Trainers: Which Ones Are Better?

 Elite Novo Force magnetic bike trainer and its resistance unit parts

 Some bike trainers had a feature to automatically increase the resistance (for example, CycleOps SuperMagneto Pro).
-But nowadays, they are not as popular as smart trainers with electromagnetic resistance that adjust it based on an indoor cycling app.
+However, nowadays they are not as popular as smart trainers with electromagnetic resistance that adjust based on an indoor cycling app.

 Electromagnetic bike trainers can adjust resistance based on indoor cycling apps.
 They work on the same principle as magnetic bike trainers.
 The main difference is that their magnet is controlled electronically.